 I have known many great writers during my career in journalism, and they always worked on perfecting that “final draft.”
 They are seldom satisfied with the latest version, and would tinker with it until their editors demanded the story so it could get published.
 Good writing is hard work.
 Being satisfied with your first version is just being lazy.

 If someone tells you their first draft is always their final draft, you can bet that the content can be substantially improved if the writer only took the time to use those first words as a starting point and not make them the final version.
 I’m amazed to read Facebook posts that are loaded with typos, grammatical errors and sentences that never seem to end.
 If they would only take that first version and smooth it out, it would help their family and friends understand the meaning they are trying to convey.
-You can edit your post on Facebook.
+Maybe they don’t realize that you can edit your posts on Facebook.

 Here are 10 writing tips taken directly from my Twitter posts: